 What you'll get from this course?

-Share information about helping you through the process and your child.
+Learn about the dark secrets of the juvenile justice system to share information, helping you through the process and your child.

 Lesson 1: What Did Your Child Get Charged With?